Logo

 Deep neural networks excel at identifying complex patterns in security data:

-• Generative Adversarial Networks (GANs) for simulating attack vectors and testing defenses
+Generative Adversarial Networks (GANs)

-A study in Nature Machine Intelligence demonstrated that deep learning models can detect zero-day malware with accuracy rates exceeding 90%, compared to 50-70% detection rates for traditional signature-based approaches (Nature Machine Intelligence, 2022).
+A study in Nature Machine Intelligence demonstrated that deep learning models can detect zero-day malware with accuracy rates exceeding 90%, compared to 50-70% detection rates for traditional signature-based approaches (Nature Machine Intelligence, 2025).

-Cognitive AI for Security Decision Support
+Cognitive AI and Agentic Security Systems

 Key Applications of AI in Modern Cybersecurity Operations